Endless Summer hydrangeas and Suntory Senetti glam up Grammys red carpet

 This year marked Suntory's sixth year partnering with Bloom, who is known for his hybrid designs with formal floral on the top and garden plants in the base to inspire consumers to try mixed floral plantings at home.

 Armstrong Growers grew three Senetti varieties: Magenta, Deep Blue and new Blue Spoon.
-For the floral arrangements, Florigene donated Mooncarnations, known for vibrant violets and outstanding vase life, and Rounds of Applause roses were given to music industry VIPs.
+For the floral arrangements, Florigene donated Mooncarnations, known for vibrant violets and outstanding vase life, and Applause roses were given to music industry VIPs.

 Photo courtesy of Suntory